 How do you confidently book a client without a portfolio?

-One of the fastest ways to book clients without a portfolio is to offer your service for free.
-You can do this in a number of ways, by volunteering with an organization to plan an event, or offering your service to individual clients for free.
-You can create awareness about your offer by posting in free Facebook groups for brides and newly engaged couples, posting an ad on a directory such as Craigslist, or on a forum such as Wedding Wire.
-This is a great option for working with clients, even though unpaid, so you can gain experience and get content to add to your portfolio.
+You can do this in a number of ways, such as volunteering with an organization to plan an event, or offering your service to individual clients.
+Also, explore creating awareness about your service by posting in free Facebook groups for brides and newly engaged couples, posting an ad on a directory such as Craigslist, or on a 3rd party marketplace such as Wedding Wire.
+This is a great option for booking new clients, even though unpaid, so you can gain experience and get content to add to your portfolio.

 2. Use your Past Event Experience